RohanDisa/RohanDisa/README.md

 # 👋 Hi there!

-I love building things that combine **intelligence + usability** — from applied machine learning models to scalable web apps powered by modern cloud solutions.
+I enjoy creating solutions that blend intelligence with usability — from building applied machine learning models that tackle real-world challenges to developing full-stack applications where AI features are seamlessly integrated into the user experience.

 ## 🔧 Tech Stack & Skills